Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Implications Discussion

 \section{Implications \& Discussion}

-Possible implications arising from the main results summarised in Figure~\ref{Fig6} deserved some extra elaboration and discussion for a more accurate contextualisation, including a possible timeline, as well as known limitations associated to our simplified approach.
+Possible implications arising from the main results summarised in Figure~\ref{Fig6} deserved some extra elaboration and discussion for a more accurate contextualisation, including a possible timeline and highlight the limitations associated with our simplified approach.
 These are the main considerations:

+{\bf 1.~MO Global Data Trend:} today's reasonably high significance, not far from the level to be reached by intrinsic sensitivities of JUNO or \N, is obtained by the most recent global analysis~\cite{NuFit5.0} which favours \NMOs\ up to 2.7$\sigma$.
+However, this significance lowers to 1.6$\sigma$ without SK atmospherics data, thus proving their crucial value to the global MO knowledge today.
+The remaining aggregated sensitivity integrates over all other experiments.
+However, the global data preference is somewhat fragile, still varying between \NMOs\ and \IMOs\ solutions~\cite{Esteban:2018azc,NuFit5.0,Kelly:2020fkv}.